JustAPotato06/XPWorldBorder/README.md

 Configuration is a big part of this plugin!
 Almost every feature is customizable, including:

 - Plugin messages
-- What level new players start at
+- What level do new players start at
 - The speed of the world border increasing/decreasing
 - Whether or not players are teleported inside the border after the border is shrunk while they're offline
 - Whether or not players die after leaving while outside the border